youpaw/snowcrash/level06/Resources/explain.md

     print $r;
     ?>

 This php script reads the content of provided file and replace some symbols with preg_replace.
-First preg_replace function entry in x function is matching any number of any symbols inside round brackets of expression '[x ()]' which is unsafe/ We can abuse that by running this script on file with content that match this pattern:
+First preg_replace function entry in x function is matching any number of any symbols inside round brackets of expression '[x ()]' which is unsafe.
+We can abuse that by running this script on file with content that match this pattern:

     [x {${exec(getflag)}}]